By Alyse Bacine

 • Greater emotional regulation capacity

-It remains unclear whether these benefits relate specifically to potential DMT release, but the profound states achieved through breathwork facilitate transformation for many practitioners.
+Whether these benefits relate specifically to potential DMT release remains unclear, but the profound states achieved through breathwork facilitate transformation for many practitioners.

 Challenges and Considerations